munaimtahir/nexpat/docs/deployment.md

 * Optional superuser variables: `DJANGO_SUPERUSER_USERNAME`, `DJANGO_SUPERUSER_EMAIL`, `DJANGO_SUPERUSER_PASSWORD`
 * Any additional settings used by the project (e.g. `CORS_ALLOWED_ORIGINS`)

-For the frontend, configure `VITE_API_BASE_URL` so the compiled React app knows how to reach the backend API.
+For the frontend, set `VITE_API_BASE_URL` to the backend host (for example `http://localhost:8000`).
+The frontend helper automatically appends the `/api` prefix, so avoid adding it twice.

 ## Launching the backend